 5. English Setter:

-English setters are famed for their calm and mild demeanors.
+English Setters are famed for their calm and mild demeanor.
 They enjoy hanging out with other animal friends, but they do so in a fairly unobtrusive way.
 Their placid pace makes them great companions for, especially skittish cats.

 Bulldogs pack a lot of love into their dense bodies.
 Their amiable nature means they approach strangers of all species as new friends; no need to worry about your pets fighting for attention if your cat has to share a house with a bulldog.